Georgetown-IR-Lab/ExtendedSumm/README.md

     * Index [3]: textual representation of the sentences.
     * Index [4]: oracle label associated with the sentence (0, or 1).

+- "id": the paper ID
+- "abstract": the abstract text of the paper.
+This field is different from "gold" field for the datasets that have different ground-truth than the abstract.

 ## Training
 Now the is the time to train the extractive model.
 The training scripts are inside `train.sh` bash file.
 To run it on your own machine, let's take a look at the items that you should probably change to fit in your needs: